According to a national study,* the Middletown Community Foundation was:

 To secure PERMANENT and GROWING ASSETS for the area’s changing needs.

 The Middletown Community Foundation was incorporated as a component of the United Way in 1976.
 It grew slowly until 1986 when it became a free-standing foundation.
 Elliot and Mae Levey challenged the community to match their $1 million donation and create a true community foundation.
 Middletonians committed $6.7 million and continue their generous support.
-Since then, assets have grown to more than $33 million in assets in 2014.
+Since then, assets have grown to more than $41 million.

 The Youth Advisory Council of Middletown Community Foundation awards funds for programs serving youth in the greater Middletown area.